JohnSnowLabs/spark-nlp/docs/_posts/mauro-nievoff/2022-10-11-assertion_oncology_problem_wip_en.md

                                               ner_converter,
                                               assertion))

-val data = Seq("The patient was diagnosed with breast cancer.
-Her family history is positive for other cancers.").toDF("text")
+val data = Seq("""The patient was diagnosed with breast cancer.
+Her family history is positive for other cancers.""").toDF("text")

 val result = pipeline.fit(data).transform(data)
 ```